-Allt Mhuic is an area of grassland, moorland and native woodland between two large conifer plantations on the north side of Loch Arkaig.
+Allt Mhuic is an area of approximately 100 hectares that includes grassland, moorland and native woodland between two large conifer plantations on the north side of Loch Arkaig.
 We run the reserve in conjunction with the Forestry Commission Scotland.

 Look out for

 The area’s special dragonfly, the Azure Hawker, can be found in the wet flushes on the lower slopes.
 Dippers breed on the burn, while chats and flycatchers frequent the open woodland.
 Otter, Pine Marten, Golden Eagle, Osprey and Divers are possibilities.
 Key butterfly species are Chequered Skipper, Pearl-bordered Fritillary, Large Heath and Scotch Argus.

 The reserve boasts several orchid species, including Lesser Twayblade and Fragrant.
 Look out for the large Wood Ant nests.